-The practical is an integral part of the lecture "Environmental Measurement Techniques".
+The practical is an integral part of the lectures "Environmental Measurement Techniques / Space Lab 1".
 The idea is to allow you to work with instruments used in environmental physics, to provide you with the basic skills needed in experimental work in our field and also to give you some insight into the work of the different groups at the institute.